psv2522/psv2522/README.md

 ###

-<p align="left">My name Prathmesh and I'm Software Developer and a Computer Engineering Undergrad from Pune, India</p>
+<p align="left">My name Prathmesh and I'm Software Developer and a Computer Engineer from Pune, India</p>

 ###